rheaplex/nothing/README.md

 3. A very early appearance of `NULL` in the source code of an early version of the programming language it was created for (ALGOL W).From 1969.
 4. The Ethereum Virtual Machine's `STOP` instruction, which stops execution.
 Contemporary, but originally dating to 2015.
 5. The Tezos Michelson `never` value, which declares a forbidden branch.
 Contemporary.but originally dating to 2018.
+6. The Ethereum zero/null/burn address.
+7. The Ethereum zero/null/burn address page on Etherscan.
+8. The Ethereum zero/null/burn address page on Etherscan.
+9. The Ethereum zero/null/burn address page on Etherscan.

 # Sources